05798/pytest-git-selector/README.md

 ## Introduction

 `pytest-git-selector` is a simple project to automatically select tests that have been affected by code changes.
-This is mainly useful for reducing the number of tests in frequently run CI/CD jobs on feature branches (e.g. push, opening a pull request).
+This is mainly useful for reducing the number of tests in frequently run CI/CD jobs on feature branches (e.g. running tests based on differences between the merge base and the feature branch).

 ## Idea